Table of Contents

 • Any other association of individuals formed with a common objective.

-The registering authority under this act is usually a Registrar or Deputy Registrar appointed by the state government concerned.
-All registration applications shall be made to this authority, after which they can make necessary enquiries into the proposed society’s eligibility criteria and financial position before granting the certificate of registration.
+The registering authority under this act is a Registrar or Deputy Registrar appointed by the state government.
+All registration applications must be submitted to this authority, which then verifies the proposed society's eligibility criteria and financial position before granting the certificate of registration.

 Documents Required for Society Registration